LisKorzun/Gatsby___Essential-Styling/README.md

 There are some options for styling in Gatsby: Inline styles, Global CSS, CSS Modules, Styled-Components, Bootstrap, etc.
 At first glance, styling of SSR app should not be so complicated since there are so many options.
-However, there are cases when a simple feature can have a complex implementation, e.g. dark mode.
+However, there are cases when a simple feature can have a complex implementation, e.g. dark mode or web font.
 So the choice of styling approach could become complicated.
 Personally, I would rather like CSS-in-JS approach and Styled-Components.
 But it doesn't mean that using CSS-in-JS absolves you from needing to learn CSS.